ampl/mp/doc/rst/components.rst

 Value Presolver
 ~~~~~~~~~~~~~~~

-Class `mp::pre::Presolver` manages transformations of solutions and suffixes
+Class `mp::pre::ValuePresolver` manages transformations of solutions and suffixes
 between the original NL model and the converted model.
 For driver architectures
 with :ref:`model-manager`, the value presolver object should be shared between
 the model converter and the :ref:`Backend <backend-classes>` to enable